Rokutann/npy.el/README.md

 in `python-mode`.

 Note: Originallly, the `python-mode` has two types of inferior python
 processes: global and (buffer-)dedicated.
-The precedence over for the destination when you send a source code chunk from a source buffer in a situation that you have spawned both a global inferior process and a dedicated inferior process is 'always dedicated first.'
-Currently, nPipenv's precedence strategy is 'always virtualenv-dedicated first'. i.e. virtualenv-dedicated -> buffer-dedicated -> global.
-I might change this in a future release.
+The precedence order for the destination when you send a source code chunk from a source buffer in a situation that you have spawned both a global inferior process and a dedicated inferior process is 'always dedicated first.'
+With adding a new type, virtualenv-dedicated, the current nPipenv's precedence strategy is 'always virtualenv-dedicated first'. i.e. virtualenv-dedicated -> buffer-dedicated -> global.
+We might change this in a future release.

 If you need to update the association between a file buffer and a